Michelle Ballentine

 Michelle Ballentine (born 31 August 1975, in Saint Catherine Parish) is a retired Jamaican athlete who specialised in the 800 metres.
 She represented her country at the 2004 Summer Olympics reaching the semifinals.

+Ballentine competed for the George Mason Patriots track and field team in the 1990s.

 She has personal bests of 1:59.92 outdoors and 2:03.77 indoors, both set in 2004.